CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/dynamic_groups.md

         - `10:00` to `11:00`

 !!!info
-    The number of groups in the `occupancy` input results in the creation of multiple exposure group objects.
-From the previous example, where two groups are defined, the two exposure instances of each group will have following structure, respectively:
+    The number of groups in the `occupancy` input results in the creation of multiple `ExposureModel` objects.
+From the previous example, where two groups are defined, the two exposure instances will have the following exposed population, respectively:

     - **Exposed population from `group_1`** - `3` people from `09:00` to `12:00` and from `13:00` to `17:00`
     - **Exposed population from `group_2`** - `5` people from `10:00` to `11:00`